Skip to main content

 Bench Book - 5.2.2.2 Tort Claims by Others

-An unfortunate fact pattern that arises from time to time is when a Compact offender causes the injury or death of a victim.
-Victims of those incidents (or their family members or estate) will sometimes raise tort claims against correctional or judicial officials related those injuries or deaths.
+An unfortunate fact pattern that arises from time to time is when a Compact supervised individual causes the injury or death of a victim.
+Victims of those incidents (or their family members or estate) will sometimes raise tort claims against correctional or judicial officials related to those injuries or deaths.